kjd/idna/README.rst

 a “mapping”, is considered by the specification to be a local user-interface issue distinct from IDNA conversion functionality.

-This library provides one such mapping that was developed by the Unicode Consortium.
-Known as `Unicode IDNA Compatibility Processing
+This library provides one such mapping — `Unicode IDNA Compatibility Processing <https://unicode.org/reports/tr46/>`_ developed by the Unicode Consortium.
-<https://unicode.org/reports/tr46/>`_, it provides for both a regular
-mapping for typical applications, as well as a transitional mapping to help migrate from older IDNA 2003 applications.
 Strings are preprocessed according to Section 4.4 “Preprocessing for IDNA2008” prior to the IDNA operations.

 For example, “Königsgäßchen” is not a permissible label as *LATIN CAPITAL LETTER K* is not allowed (nor are capital letters in general).